 The Royal Hobart Hospital (RHH) is Tasmania's largest hospital and the major teaching hospital of the University of Tasmania (Faculty of Health Sciences).

-RHH is a 490-bed hospital that provides general and specialty medical and surgical services.
+RHH provides general and specialty medical and surgical services.
 It is the state referral centre for cardiothoracic surgery, neurosurgery, burns, hyperbaric and diving medicine, neonatal intensive care and high risk obstetrics.